 Before Carter G. Woodson became the “father of Black history,” he witnessed it firsthand as the son of two former slaves.
 An enthusiastic and gifted student, Woodson was the second Black American to receive a PhD in history.
 But though he was interested in the history of his race, he quickly found that libraries and archives just didn’t collect primary materials relating to Black Americans.

 Eager to fill in the historical record, Woodson created the Association for the Study of African American Life and History in 1915 and founded The Journal of Negro History soon after.
 As Jacqueline Goggin reports in “Carter G. Woodson and the Collection of Source Materials for Afro-American History,” Woodson used the Journal and his new organization to spread the word about the importance of primary materials.
 Though institutions like the Guggenheim and the Carnegie Institution refused to fund him, he was able to form powerful alliances with the Library of Congress and other organizations.

-Woodson documented the lives of black soldiers during World War I, solicited oral histories from surviving slaves, and uncovered rare letters and artifacts along the way.
-As Woodson’s professional network grew, so did his conviction that a better understanding of black history would help overcome prejudice in the United States.
+Woodson documented the lives of Black soldiers during World War I, solicited oral histories from survivors of slavery, and uncovered rare letters and artifacts along the way.
+As Woodson’s professional network grew, so did his conviction that a better understanding of Black history would help overcome prejudice in the United States.